NHL-P2-INF2-DP/netflix-clone/documentation/routes.md

 - **GET** `/previous-password-hashes/{account_id}` - Get password hashes for a specific account.
 - **POST** `/previous-password-hashes` - Add a new password hash.
 - **DELETE** `/previous-password-hashes/{id}` - Delete a password hash.

----

-This set of routes is designed for CRUD functionality while keeping the structure straightforward.
-Let me know if you need further refinement.